watusi/jquery-mobile-iscrollview/README.md

 user can scroll past the minimum Y, but then the scroller will snap-back to the minimum Y position.

-Note that this variable is preset to -`topOffset` option value, and is useful when implementing pull-down-to-refresh.

 #### maxScrollX(val)

 The maximum X scroll position.
 This defines the right-most position of scroll.
 The user